timgale/bskyb.github.io/internal/_posts/2015-12-03-dont-go-chasing-waterfalls.markdown

 * Developers
 * Testers

-In this scenario, the analyst and testers typically are not developers (in the normal, "non-scrum sense of "people who can code"), so we have immediately created a waterfall.
+In this scenario, the analyst and testers typically are not developers (in the normal, non-Scrum sense of "people who can code"), so we have immediately created a waterfall.
 The analyst works with the product owner to define stories which are passed over, complete with acceptance criteria, to the developers.
 The developers write the code, and hand it over to the testers to test.

 Sound familiar?
 Well it's not Niagara Falls, but it is a waterfall.
 In "classic" waterfall, development and testing phases might well take many months; this kind of "agile waterfall" may only be a few days in each phase, but it is nonetheless a waterfall, and should be avoided.